Galway Girl (Ed Sheeran song): Background

 In an interview with The Irish Times, Sheeran said that the opening line of the song, "She played the fiddle in an Irish band", was inspired by Niamh Dunne of Beoga.
 However, the rest of the song was made up and not about anyone in particular (Dunne is from County Limerick and married an Irishman and Sheeran, although English, is of paternal Irish descent).

-Sheeran was aware that American singer and songwriter Steve Earle had recorded a song with the same title in 2000; however, in a BBC interview, Sheeran said that his version is an original, and not a cover of Earle's song.
+Sheeran was aware that American singer-songwriter Steve Earle had recorded a song with the same title in 2000; however, in a BBC interview, Sheeran said that his version is an original, and not a cover of Earle's song.
 He also stated, "I actually tried to find another [title].
-I did Wexford Girl and [Clonakilty] Girl and Cork Girl... none of them worked.
+I did Wexford Girl, and Clonakilty Girl, and Cork Girl...
+None of them worked.
 But the whole point of folk songs is taking inspiration from the past and making something new – so people will just have to deal with it."
 In a 2017 Dublin concert Sheeran played first verse and chorus of Steve Earle's song together with Beoga, followed by his own.

-Sheeran's record label did not believe in the commercial viability of the song, but Sheeran countered, "the Corrs sold 20 million records ... who’s tried it since the Corrs?
-There’s a huge gap in the market."
+Sheeran's record label did not believe in the commercial viability of the song, but Sheeran countered, "The Corrs sold 20 million records...
+Who's tried it since the Corrs?
+There's a huge gap in the market."